You want smart political talk without the meltdowns?

 And I said, give me some hydroxychloroquine.

-I gave it in the eighties.
+I gave it in the 80s.

-I'm I'm not afraid to take medic old medication.
+I'm not afraid to take old medication.

-Listen, there are there are Harvard Medical School trained doctors.
+Listen, there are Harvard medical school-trained doctors.

-There are Yale medical school trained doctors that believe in that protocol.
+There are Yale medical school-trained doctors that believe in that protocol.

-Almost all of them though agree first monoclonal antibodies, then HCQ.
+First, monoclonal antibodies, then HCQ.

-And there is a human version to the quote, horse dewormer.
+And there is a human version to the, quote, horse dewormer.

 That's what they've said.